Charles W. Whalen Jr.: Later life

 After his retirement from Congress, Whalen authored two books with his wife Barbara, a former columnist for the Dayton Journal Herald and the voice of Elsie the Cow.
 The first, "The Longest Debate: A Legislative History of the 1964 Civil Rights Act", chronicled the legislative process behind the passage of the Civil Rights Act.
 His second book, "The Fighting McCooks – America's Famous Fighting Family", discussed a local family with a long military history.

+Death

 Whalen died in Bethesda, Maryland on June 27, 2011.
 He was 90.